This article has been updated.

-This article has been updated to include UTSU president Ben Coleman’s responses to UTMSU president Ebi Agbeyegbe’s concerns regarding the changes to the health and dental plan.
+This article now includes UTSU president Ben Coleman’s responses to UTMSU president Ebi Agbeyegbe’s concerns regarding the changes to the health and dental plan.

 UTSU has passed a motion to change students’ health and dental insurance provider following more than a $1.6-million loss from current insurance arrangements.